Anderson's - One of Brookline's Pioneer Families

 march of time brought motorized transport to the world, Phillip stuck with his

-streets were a beacon to the residents that the sweet corn and strawberries were on
+cobblestone streets were a beacon to the residents that the sweet corn and

 A family gathering in the mid-1930s.